emberling/mfvitools/README.md

   * Radical Dreamers
   * Koi ha Balance

+## BRR2SF2

+Converts multiple BRR files into a SoundFont2 file for auditioning and testing.
+Designed to imitate some of BRR's quirks somewhat better than the raw waveform output other programs provide.
+Semi-accurately imitates SPC700 ADSR envelopes and allows for non-identical loop iterations as occur in some BRRs.
+All samples receive a vibrato delay of 1 quarter note at 120bpm.
+Minimum and maximum ranges are defined for each sample based on SPC and engine limits, so you can see which notes are playable and which are not.

+Input format is the same as `insertmfvi` sample listfiles, with some additions (which `insertmfvi` will happily ignore): After the ADSR value, put another comma, and the subsequent text will be processed by `brr2sf2`.
+From here, any text in `{`braces`}` will be ignored; by convention, the size of the sample in blocks is placed in braces here first, though it has no effect on the resulting sf2 file.
+Any text in `[`brackets`]` will be stripped out and used as an inverse transpose value.
+In other words: if a sample with the given tuning sounds one octave higher than the actual note played, you may represent this in the listfile as `[+12]`.
+The sample in the resulting soundfont will then be transposed one octave *down*, so that the note you play now matches the note you hear.
+After all text in brackets and braces is trimmed out, the remaining text, if any (with leading and trailing whitespace removed), is used as the sample's display name.

+On the command line, append `sort` if you want the soundfont to be sorted by size within each bank.
+Append `id` to add the hex ID of the instrument to its display name.

+## SPC2BRRS

+Extracts multiple BRR files from an arbitrary SPC file.
+Should work on more or less any game.
+Sets up an `insertmfvi` listfile for the samples, with accurate loop points, which can be fed immediately into `brr2sf2`.
+DOES NOT attempt to tune the samples or apply ADSR other than default; you may wish to tune manually by editing the listfile, re-running `brr2sf2`, and repeating until successful.

 ## SXC2MML (experimental folder)

 Converts Neverland SFC/S2C format to mfvitools MML format.
 The conversion is rudimentary and not designed to directly create good-sounding or listenable output.
 The intended purpose is to use this output - both the MML file itself and a MIDI conversion of it via [vgmtrans](https://github.com/vgmtrans/vgmtrans) - as a reference for manually building a rendition of the song.